bpardee/net-http-persistent/README.txt

 == FORK DESCRIPTION

-This is an ALPHA version that is mostly untested.

 This is an experimental branch that implements a connection pool of Net::HTTP objects instead of a connection/thread.
 C/T is fine if you're only using your http threads to make connections but if you